magedmahmoudadel/Landing-Page-Odin/README.md

 # Landing-Page-Odin
-Landing page project for theodinproject.com
+Landing page project for theodinproject.com using HTML and CSS